 International Professional Teacher Education (60 ECTS)

-7. Competence-Based Education and Assessment (5 ECTS) - (completed) - Häme University of Applied Sciences (HAMK)
+• Teacher’s Expertise in Education and Learning (5 ECTS) - (completed) - Häme University of Applied Sciences (HAMK)